FaiziCodeSpace/mongo-mastery-playground/README.md

 ---

-Fixing Mongoose Transaction Hang with Replica Set
+# Fixing Mongoose Transaction Hang with Replica Set

 While implementing a assignTeacherWithStudent transaction in MongoDB (Replica Set mode), I ran into an issue where the API kept loading and the transaction would eventually abort.

+# Issue

+The transaction was hanging because of how MongoDB handles writeConcern in replica sets.
+By default, it waits for w: "majority", which caused delays in my local setup.

+# What I Tried
+- Verified replica set status with rs.status() → all members were healthy and in sync.

 ### ⚡ Author
 **Faizan** – MERN Stack Developer